willyvaessen/100DaysofCode/README.md

 Yesterday, as expected, I didn't get too much time to code.
 The same goes for today, as I've been doing some clean up at home.
 Formula 1 today, and cinema later in the evening, so coding will be minimal.

+## 18 September 2023

+Today wasn't a great day.
+I had quite some trouble with my pc, not wanting to boot.
+Because of that, I had a delayed start for work and didn't get to programming until the evening.
+I did some Sololearn lessons, and now I'm continuing with ES6 on freeCodeCamp.